 Major events like the Super Bowl, the Olympic games and the World Cup are taken advantage of by phishing attackers.
 Simply using a search engine to find tickets for these types of events can lead a victim straight to a phishing website.
 These websites look real and may offer deals to entice people to enter their personal and financial information.

 Everyone connected to the Internet is a potential target.
-Use of anti-virus, anti-spyware, and firewall software is critical in protecting your computer online; however, simply protecting your computer is not enough.
+Use of anti-virus and firewall software is critical in protecting your computer online; however, simply protecting your computer is not enough.

 Cyber criminals often target vulnerabilities in web browsers.
 Because Internet Explorer is the web browser used by most people, it has become a primary target.
 Using a different browser can reduce your risk while on the web.
 The table below lists alternative browsers: